My Mornings Before Mindfulness

 Bringing Mindfulness to My Classroom

 I started teaching mindfulness on Wednesdays.
-I used the amazing curriculum provided in the Mindfulness Educator Essentials class, and I found that the students were just as excited and eager to learn about their brains as I was.
+I used the amazing curriculum provided in the 201: Mindfulness in the Classroom class, and I found that the students were just as excited and eager to learn about their brains as I was.
 Students began pleading with me to teach more mindfulness lessons.

 We took mindful breaths as a class before tests and suddenly parent and student feedback showed that, not only were students participating in mindful sits and utilizing mindful tools in the classroom, they were actually bringing their new knowledge home.